Skip to main content

 Find Acquisition Opportunities

-The businesses you see listed publicly on marketplaces like BizBuySell, LoopNet, or Axial represent a fraction of what's actually available — and often the least attractive fraction.
-The best acquisition opportunities are confidentially marketed by M&A advisors or sourced through direct outreach to owners who haven't formally decided to sell.
+The businesses listed publicly on marketplaces like BizBuySell, LoopNet, or Axial represent a fraction of what is actually available — and often the least attractive fraction.
+The best opportunities are confidentially marketed by M&A advisors or sourced through direct outreach to owners.

 Registered buyer programs at reputable M&A advisory firms give you access to off-market and confidentially marketed deals before they reach public listings.
-Register with CBH's buyer network at our buyers page to receive deal notifications matching your criteria.
+Register with CBH’s buyer network to receive deal notifications matching your criteria.

 Evaluate the Financials

-When you receive a Confidential Information Memorandum (CIM) from a seller's advisor, your first job is evaluating whether the financial story holds up.
-This means more than reading the revenue line — it means understanding the quality of earnings.
+When you receive a Confidential Information Memorandum (CIM), your first job is evaluating whether the financial story holds up — which means understanding the quality of earnings, not just the revenue line.

-Start with the income statement trend: is revenue growing, flat, or declining?
-What's driving each?
-Examine gross margins by product or service line.
-Calculate the seller's claimed Adjusted EBITDA yourself, and scrutinize each add-back.
-Some are legitimate (owner compensation above market rate, non-recurring legal fees); others are aggressive or unsupportable.
+Examine the income statement trend and gross margins by line.
+Calculate the seller’s claimed Adjusted EBITDA yourself and scrutinize each add-back — some are legitimate (above-market owner compensation, non-recurring legal fees); others are aggressive or unsupportable.

 Structure the Deal

 Deal structure is as important as price.
-Two offers at the same headline number can have very different effective values depending on how they're structured.
+Two offers at the same headline number can have very different effective values depending on how they are structured.

-The most fundamental structure question is asset sale vs. stock sale.
-Buyers almost always prefer asset sales — they allow the buyer to "step up" the tax basis of acquired assets, reducing future tax obligations, and they limit exposure to unknown liabilities.
-Sellers often prefer stock sales for tax reasons.
-Most lower-middle-market transactions are asset sales, but sophisticated sellers will push back.
+The most fundamental question is asset sale vs. stock sale.
+Buyers almost always prefer asset sales — they allow a step-up in tax basis and limit exposure to unknown liabilities.
+Most lower-middle-market transactions are asset sales, though sophisticated sellers will push back.

 Conduct Due Diligence

-Due diligence is your opportunity to verify everything the seller told you and discover what they didn't.
-Most buyers use a combination of internal review and outside professionals — an accountant for financial diligence, an attorney for legal diligence, and in some cases industry specialists for operational or environmental review.
+Due diligence is your opportunity to verify everything the seller told you and discover what they did not.
+Most buyers combine internal review with outside professionals — an accountant for financial diligence, an attorney for legal diligence, and sometimes industry specialists.

-Legal diligence covers all material contracts (leases, customer agreements, vendor agreements, employee agreements, non-competes), corporate records, litigation history, IP ownership, and regulatory compliance.
-Don't skip this — a missed contract assignment or undisclosed lawsuit can turn a good deal into a disaster.
+Financial diligence confirms that reported earnings are real and that there are no off-balance-sheet liabilities.
+Legal diligence covers all material contracts, corporate records, litigation history, IP ownership, and regulatory compliance — a missed contract assignment or undisclosed lawsuit can turn a good deal into a disaster.

-Operational diligence is often underweighted by buyers focused on the financials.
-Visit the facility multiple times at different times of day.
-Talk to key employees (with seller permission).
-Understand supplier relationships and dependencies.
-Interview a few customers if the seller allows it.
+Operational diligence is often underweighted.
+Visit the facility multiple times, talk to key employees (with permission), and understand supplier dependencies.
 The financials tell you what has happened; operations tell you what will happen.

 Finance the Acquisition

-Unless you're paying all cash, financing your acquisition is a critical part of the process.
-Most buyers use a combination of equity (your own capital), debt (bank or SBA loans), and sometimes seller financing.
+Unless you are paying all cash, financing is critical.
+Most buyers use a combination of equity, debt (bank or SBA loans), and sometimes seller financing.

-Seller financing — where the seller holds a note for a portion of the purchase price — is common and useful.
-It signals seller confidence in the business's ability to perform post-close, and it often bridges valuation gaps.
+Seller financing — where the seller holds a note for part of the price — signals confidence in the business and often bridges valuation gaps.
 Typical seller financing is 10–30% of the purchase price at market rates with a 3–7 year term.

 Close and Transition

-Closing involves executing the Definitive Purchase Agreement, transferring funds, signing all ancillary documents (bill of sale, assignment of contracts, employment agreements, non-competes), and formally taking ownership.
-For larger transactions, closing can be a full-day or multi-day process involving multiple attorneys.
+Closing involves executing the Definitive Purchase Agreement, transferring funds, signing all ancillary documents, and formally taking ownership.
+For larger transactions, closing can be a multi-day process involving several attorneys.

-The transition period that follows closing is often what determines whether an acquisition succeeds or fails.
-Prioritize relationship continuity with key customers, key employees, and critical vendors in the first 90 days.
-Avoid making significant operational changes before you truly understand the business.
+The transition period often determines whether an acquisition succeeds.
+Prioritize relationship continuity with key customers, employees, and critical vendors in the first 90 days, and avoid major operational changes before you truly understand the business.

-Communicate proactively with employees.
-Uncertainty breeds turnover, and retaining key people through the transition is one of the highest-leverage things a new owner can do.
-Consider retention bonuses or equity incentives for employees critical to the business's ongoing success.
+Communicate proactively with employees — uncertainty breeds turnover, and retaining key people through the transition is one of the highest-leverage things a new owner can do.

 Financing Comparison